danvk/aoc2023/README.md

 part 2: only values that appear in a rule are worth checking.
 If I treat each of xmas distinctly, I have 3.4B combos to check.
 Probably OK!

+Another way to do this would be to track the ranges of values that would go through each branch of each rule.
+I wonder if that would blow up more or less?
+Probably less!

+For `<`: the result changes when you hit `num`.
+For `>`: the result changes when you hit `num+1`.

 ### Day 18

 For part 2, the sample has coordinates that go 0-1186328.